Headless Browser in NodeJS with Puppeteer [2024]

 (async () => {

-// Launches a browser instance
+// launches a browser instance

 const browser = await puppeteer.launch();

-// Creates a new page in the default browser context
+// creates a new page in the default browser context

 const page = await browser.newPage();

-// Navigates to the page to be scraped
+// navigates to the page to be scraped

-const response = await page.goto('https://scrapeme.live/shop/');
+const response = await page.goto('https://www.scrapingcourse.com/ecommerce/');

 // logs the status of the request to the page